learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 ## Introduction

-In regression, you are predicting values so it made sense to discuss error as a distance of how far off our estimates were.
-In classifying a binary variable however, a model is either correct or incorrect.
-As a result, we tend to deconstruct this as how many false positives versus false negatives we come across.
+In regression, you are predicting values so it makes sense to discuss error as a distance of how far off our estimates were.
+When classifying a binary variable, however, a model is either correct or incorrect.
+As a result, we tend to quantify this in terms of how many false positives versus false negatives we come across.
 In particular, we examine a few different specific measurements when evaluating the performance of a classification algorithm.
 In this review lab, we'll review precision, recall, accuracy, and F1-score in order to evaluate our logistic regression models.

 ## Objectives
 You will be able to:
-* Understand and assess precision recall and accuracy of classifiers
+* Understand and assess precision, recall, and accuracy of classifiers
 * Evaluate classification models using various metrics

 ## Terminology Review